North Macedonia national football team: 2006 FIFA World Cup qualification

-Srečko Katanec's era and best FIFA ranking (2006–10)
+Srečko Katanec era and best FIFA ranking (2006–10)

 Euro 2008 qualifiers

-On 17 February 2006, former Slovenian national team coach Srečko Katanec was appointed as the head coach and was given a two-year contract.

-In the lead-up to the beginning of the qualifiers for Euro 2008, Macedonia managed two wins in friendlies, against Ecuador 2–1 in Madrid, and 1–0 Turkey.
-Macedonia was placed in Group E for the Euro 2008 qualifiers alongside England, Croatia, Russia, Israel, Estonia, and Andorra.

-Macedonia opened its UEFA Euro 2008 qualifying campaign with a 1–0 win away to Estonia on 16 August 2006.
+Macedonia opened its UEFA Euro 2008 qualifying campaign with a 1–0 away victory against Estonia on 16 August 2006.
 Macedonia hosted England on 6 September in their second game of the qualifiers.
-England went on to win 1–0; this was the first time that Macedonia failed to score against England.
+England went on to win 1–0, the first time that Macedonia failed to score against the country.

 A month later, on 7 October 2006, the two teams met once again in Manchester, where England was held to a 0–0 draw in front of 72,062 people.
 On 17 October 2007, Macedonia recorded their first win on home soil since August 2004 when they defeated Andorra 3–0 in Skopje.

-Macedonia then recorded one of their most impressive wins to date when they picked up a 2–0 victory over eventual group winners Croatia on 17 November 2007; it was also a first win for Macedonia over a side that was ranked in the top ten of the FIFA World Rankings.
+Macedonia then recorded one of their most impressive wins to date when they picked up a 2–0 victory over eventual group winners Croatia on 17 November 2007.
+It was also a first victory for Macedonia against a nation that was ranked in the top ten of the FIFA World Rankings.
 Despite this, Macedonia failed to qualify for Euro 2008 after finishing fifth in the group with 14 points.